Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 This table provides a structured overview of the different ratios and types of Rate of Return and their importance for analyzing a company's financial performance.

-Return on equity (ROE) Ratio of net profit for the year to equity capital employed.
-Shows the return that the company generates on the capital invested by the owners.
+Return on equity (ROE) Ratio of net income to equity capital employed.
+Shows the return that the company generates on the capital invested by its owners.

-Return on assets (ROI) Ratio of operating profit to total capital employed.
-Measures the efficiency of the overall use of capital, including equity and debt.
+Return on total capital (ROI) Ratio of operating profit to total capital employed.
+Measures the efficiency of total capital utilization, including equity and debt capital.

 Return on sales (ROS) Ratio of profit to sales, also known as profit margin.
 Shows how much profit a company generates from its sales.

-Return on assets (ROA) Ratio of net profit to a company's total assets.
-Measures the ability of a company to generate profits from its total assets.
+Return on Assets (ROA) Ratio of net profit to a company's total assets.
+Measures a company's ability to generate profits from its total assets.

-Gross profitability Ratio of gross profit to sales.
-Indicates how much is left over after deducting direct costs.
+Gross Profit Margin Ratio of gross profit to sales.
+Indicates how much of sales remain after direct costs are deducted.

-Net profitability Ratio of net profit after tax to sales.
+Net Profit Margin Ratio of net profit after tax to sales.
 Shows the percentage of sales that remains as net profit.

 EBIT margin Ratio of earnings before interest and taxes (EBIT) to sales.
-Shows the operating Rate of Return of a company regardless of its capital structure and tax burden.
+Shows the operating profitability of a company regardless of its capital structure and tax burden.

-EBITDA margin Ratio of earnings before interest, taxes, depreciation and amortization (EBITDA) to sales.
-EBITDA margin Indicates the operating Rate of Return without taking into account the effects of financing, tax and depreciation and amortization decisions.
+EBITDA margin Ratio of earnings before interest, taxes, depreciation, and amortization (EBITDA) to sales.
+Indicates operating profitability without taking into account the effects of financing, tax, and depreciation decisions.

 Rate of Return is a key indicator for assessing the financial performance of a company.
 There are various formulas for calculating the Rate of Return, each of which sheds light on different aspects of the company's performance.
 The following are the most important formulas for calculating the Rate of Return.